-- Leave the instrument covers on while cleaning; do not get liquids in the instrument. - Never use alcohols or solvents on the plastic instrument case components.
-These chemicals could damage the instruments as well as the case.

-NOTE: There are no user serviceable parts inside the OX-TRAN Model 2/40.
+- Do not get liquids in the instrument. - Never use alcohols or solvents on the plastic instrument case components.
+These chemicals could damage the instruments as well as the case. - NOTE: There are no user serviceable parts inside the OX-TRAN Model 2/48.
 A MOCON service representative should perform all internal maintenance and adjustments.